CTSRD-CHERI/cheribsd-getting-started/src/packages/README.md

 They have different levels of completeness, maturity, security, and support.

 [CheriBSD ports](https://github.com/CTSRD-CHERI/cheribsd-ports)
-extend FreeBSD ports, a collection of over 30,000 third-party software adaptations to FreeBSD, with CHERI- and CheriBSD-specific patches.
+extends FreeBSD ports, a collection of over 30,000 third-party software adaptations to FreeBSD, with CHERI- and CheriBSD-specific patches.
 The
 [releng/22.12](https://github.com/CTSRD-CHERI/cheribsd-ports/tree/releng/22.12)
-CheriBSD ports branch contains ports matching packages built for the current release.
+CheriBSD ports branch contains ports matching the packages built for the current release.

 ## Overview